thomasstrassmann/dacapo/README.md

 * As a user I can register, sign in and logout, so that I can be a part of the DaCapo community and maintain my online status.

+All user stories are must-haves for this project, as this is the minimum standard.

 The **UXD - User Experience Design** includes the 5 panels *strategy, scope, structure, skeleton and surface*.